-The 19 largest Asian origin groups in the U.S. differ significantly by income, education and other characteristics.
-These differences highlight the wide diversity of the nation’s Asian population and provide a counterpoint to the “model minority” myth and the description of the group as monolithic.
-Highlighting these differences within the Asian population has been central to debates about how data about the group should be collected by governments, colleges and universities and other groups, and how it can be used to shape policies impacting the diverse U.S. Asian population.
+The largest Asian origin groups in the U.S. differ significantly by income, education and other characteristics.
+These differences highlight the wide diversity of the nation’s Asian population and provide a counterpoint to the “model minority” myth and the description of the population as monolithic.
+Highlighting these differences within the Asian population has been central to debates about how data about the group should be collected by governments, colleges and universities and other organizations, and how it can be used to shape policies impacting the diverse U.S. Asian population.

 Here’s a look at some of these differences, as well as how individual origin groups compare with the nation’s overall Asian American population.

 This analysis and the accompanying fact sheets about the Asian population in the United States combines the latest data available from multiple data sources.
 The main source used is a three-year dataset constructed from the U.S. Census Bureau’s 2017-2019 American Community Survey’s public-use files obtained from the Integrated Public Use Microdata Series (IPUMS).
 The ACS is used to present demographic and economic characteristics for each group.
 Additional data on population totals was obtained from the Census Bureau’s 2012 report “The Asian Population: 2010” (2000 and 2010) and a Census Bureau tabulation for the full ACS for 2019; these tables provide separate information for “Okinawan,” Taiwanese” and “Chinese, except Taiwanese.”
 For more about measuring the Taiwanese population in the U.S., read “How many Taiwanese live in the U.S.?
 It’s not an easy question to answer.”
 Population projection figures are from the Census Bureau’s 2017 population projections.